A number of factors determine admission eligibility into the Master of Arts in Nonprofit Management program, including the candidate’s:

 Ability to contribute to the nonprofit sector upon completion of the program

-Students may transfer no more than six semester hours of graduate work and must have the approval of the Graduate Coordinator to do so.
+Students may transfer no more than six semester hours of graduate work and must have the approval of the Graduate Coordinator before enrolling in the NPM program.
+Students who wish to apply non-UHD credits to their NPM degree must request approval from the Graduate Coordinator.
 Students must have earned a grade of B or above in a course to qualify for transfer credit.

 Applicants to the program should meet the following minimal criteria: